ondrafranc/Akceler-tor-altruismu/README.md

 streamlit run app.py
 ```

+Visit the live application at: https://akcelerator-altruismu.streamlit.app

-The app will open in your browser at `http://localhost:8501`
+For local development, the app will open at `http://localhost:8501`

 ## 🏗️ Architecture Overview